johnfairh/TMLPersistentContainer/SourceDocs/Usage.md

 ## Finding data and mapping models

 The `bundles` parameter controls the set of bundles searched for data models and mapping models.
 The default is 'just the main bundle'.

-The library looks for data models anywhere in the supplied bundles, but it only finds mapping models that are in the top level of a bundle folder -- will address this at some point.
+The library looks for data models anywhere in the supplied bundles, but it only finds mapping models that are in the top level of a bundle -- will address this at some point.

 ## Registering for logging

-The `logMessageHandler` parameter is an optional closure that if set will be passed logging messages from the library.
-If your app maintains a text log as part of its debug strategy then you may wish to include at least messages of level `error` and `warning`.
+The `logMessageHandler` parameter is an optional closure that if set is passed logging messages from the library on any queue.
+If your app maintains a text log as part of its debug strategy then you may wish to include messages of at least level `error` and `warning`.

 As long as you are not too pressed for space it would be worth including the `info` level as well -- somewhat verbose during actual migrations but these are